 After you have determined which hypothesis the sample supports, you make a decision.
 There are two options for a decision.
-They are "reject H_0 " if the sample information favors the alternative hypothesis or "do not reject H_0 " or "decline to reject H_0 " if the sample information is insufficient to reject the null hypothesis.
-These conclusions are all based upon a level of probability, a significance level, that is set by the analyst.
+They are "cannot accept $H_0$ " if the sample information favors the alternative hypothesis or "do not reject $H_0$ " or "decline to reject $H_0$ " if the sample information is insufficient to reject the null hypothesis.
+These conclusions are all based upon a level of probability, a significance level, that is set my the analyst.